andy-twosticks/pod4/README.md

 type it is -- if you say that's what makes it unique, that's good enough.

 Internally, Interfaces talk the same basic language of list / create / read / update / delete that models do.
-But I'm not finding the need to subclass these much.
-So that's probably going to be it for your Interface definition.
+Sometimes you might want to add a special interface method for a specific database operation, but otherwise that's probably going to be it for your Interface definition.

 ### Model ###